containers/gvisor-tap-vsock/README.md

 ### API

+When `gvproxy` is started with the `--listen` option, it exposes a HTTP API on the host.
-The executable running on the host, `gvproxy`, exposes a HTTP API.
-It can be used with curl.
+This API can be used with curl.

 ```
+$ gvproxy --listen unix:///tmp/network.sock .... &

 $ curl  --unix-socket /tmp/network.sock http:/unix/stats
 {
   "BytesSent": 0,